kesiev/rewtro/README.md

 *Q: I received a QR-Cart from a friend but I've lost/ruined it.
 Can I reprint that exact copy using these source files?*

 A: Probably not, sorry.
 QR-Carts are not a reference to a database of games or customizations: they contain the _full game data_ so, if they are lost, they can't be recovered anymore.
 You may try asking your friend if he can print the cartridge again... it's a great reason to meet him again!

+*Q: Can Rewtro load games just from a binary file?*

+A: Yes, it's doable, game files should be _very small_ and this way you could make larger games but no, I don't think that the feature fits the project.
+Rewtro tries to store tiny games in the smallest amount of data possible (at least, that's what I tried to do) and, for that very reason, it has a limited number of commands that are thought to be _easy to be encoded_ instead of being _easy to use_.
+This self-limitation was key to make something that loads games fast from offline low-storage systems, like QR-Codes and - maybe in the future - audio.
+Other fantasy consoles and game engines don't have such limitations and, for this reason, are easier to code, they can load larger games from the internet or files.
+For these reasons, they can handle more complex games.
+So: if you have a reason to share tiny games using files, feel free to tell me your idea.
+Otherwise, if you want something that shares larger games in a _digital way_, there are several easier alternatives out there!

 *Q: Why the <tt>V-PESCOP-Basic</tt> game looks glitched, features quite disturbing graphics and has cryptic gameplay?*